AnmolKankariya/Incremental-Delta-Load-in-Hive/README.md

 Delta load in hive is a major problem faced by industries and only few approaches were there to perform this in hive.
 One of those approch will give more optimal result with no performance issues.

-You will find two files inside repository-
+You will find two files inside this repository-

    *incremental.sh* - A Shell script that contains relevant command to automate the process.